-Downstream may transit to downstream the MR-BS the S-CPE relaying on the centralized scheduling R-CPE a higher gain rather than downstream.
+Downstream from the MR-BS to the S-CPE may transit to relay downstream from the MR-BS to the S-CPE by relaying on the centralized scheduling R-CPE when the relay downstream has a higher gain rather than the downstream, and vice versa.

+Transit between downstream and relay downstream

-The transit from downstream to relay downstream may be performed from the request of each S-CPEBefore an S-CPE relay downstream, the S-CPE shall confirm the relay downstream burst profile.
+The transit from downstream to relay downstream may be performed from the request of each S-CPE.
+Before an S-CPE transits downstream to relay downstream, the S-CPE shall confirm the relay downstream burst profile by the following a relay downstream test procedure (see Figure xx).

+The S-CPE shall detect a centralized scheduling R-CPE for relay by a CRZ initial ranging procedure.